-Brazil is the world’s fifth largest country and contains 12% of the world’s forests and 35% of the world’s tropical rainforests.
-Brazil’s forests are important not only as enormous stores of greenhouse gas (GHG) emissions and home to some of the world’s richest biological diversity.
-Cattle ranching and agriculture are central components of the Brazilian economy, and Brazil is the largest exporter of various agricultural products, including sugarcane, beef, and tobacco, among others.
 From 2003 to 2009, the value of Brazil’s agribusiness exports increased by over 110%.
-While the conversion of large swaths of forest areas has enhanced the livelihoods of millions, the overexploitation of Brazil’s forest resources threatens to undermine the country’s long-term economic, environmental, and social development.
+While the conversion of forest areas has enhanced the livelihoods of millions, overexploitation of Brazil’s forest resources threatens to undermine the country’s long-term economic, environmental, and social development.

-Among the largest and most affected of Brazil’s forests is the Cerrado, which spans 11 states and four geopolitical regions.
-Over the past 50 years, 48% of the Cerrado has been converted from a savannah biome to be used for intensive agriculture and cattle ranching.
-Adding to the low environmental sustainability of Brazil’s current agricultural model, insufficient information and monitoring of land use and cover have created pressing challenges for local and indigenous communities, preserving valuable natural resources, and reducing greenhouse gas (GHG) emissions.
+Among the largest and most affected of Brazil’s forests is the Cerrado, 48% of which has been converted from a savannah biome to be used for intensive agriculture and cattle ranching over the past 50 years.
+Insufficient information and monitoring of land use and cover have created pressing challenges for local and indigenous communities, preserving valuable natural resources, and reducing GHG emissions.

 Brazil is tapping $70 million in grant and near-zero interest financing from the FIP to promote sustainable management and use of previously anthropized savannah woods areas, to maintain carbon stocks and reduce GHG emissions, and to improve the collection and management of information on the Cerrado biome.